HowToSD/cremage/docs/users_guide/ug_sdxl.md

 # How to use SDXL
-Please follow the instructions in the installation guide if you haven't.
+Please follow the instructions in the installation guide and/or upgrade guide if you haven't.
 Below steps assumes that cremage has been already installed and the UI of the app comes up.

 ## Setting up
 1. Put your SDXL model files (safetensors files) in models/ldm_model under the Cremage installation directory.